0xASTRA/0xASTRA/README.md

-# 👾 Offensive Security Enthusiast | Red Team Operator | CVE Hunter
+# 👾 Offensive Security Enthusiast | Red Team Operator | Vulnerability Researcher

 Hello!
 I'm an offensive security professional with a passion for uncovering and exploiting vulnerabilities to make systems stronger and more secure.
 From advanced red teaming to binary exploitation, reverse engineering, and malware analysis, I focus on solving complex security challenges.